-In the Health Care Assistant (HCA) Certificate Program, students learn to provide holistic care to promote physical, psychological, social and spiritual well-being for people with diverse but relatively stable health needs.
+In the Health Care Assisting (HCA) Certificate Program, students learn to provide holistic care to promote physical, psychological, social and spiritual well-being for people with diverse but relatively stable health needs.
 Students gain knowledge and skills in providing person-focused care, such as assisting with grooming, supporting participation in social/recreational activities, and helping maintain mobility.
 The general focus of this program is caring for clients with physical care needs and/or dementia.

 International students are not currently eligible for this program.
 For more information, contact Douglas College International